-Circling on it’s own will become monotonous over time.
+Circling on it’s own becomes monotonous over time.
 Even so, I’ve learned that I am bored with circling much more quickly than students are bored with it.
 This was apparent to me in a TPRS books workshop this summer.
 We mostly worked on circling over a 13 hour period and I wasn’t bored with it because I was a novice learner.
-Don’t be scared to approach circling boredom with novice level students because chances are what you might perceive as boredom is novice level language processing.
-Having said that, it is important to create novelty, even if that novelty is a slight change.
+Don’t be scared to approach circling boredom for yourself with novice level students because chances are what you might perceive as boredom is novice level language processing.
+Having said that, it is important to create novelty, even if that novelty is only a slight change.

-Student actors is a fantastic way to create novelty.
+Student acting is a fantastic way to create novelty.
 It also allows us as the instructors a natural way to circle verbs and pronouns in the 2nd person.
 Recently from my Latin 1 class I used student actors to keep us focused on target words.
 The sequence was as follows:

 Teacher: (While holding a toy sword): Ego armum habeo.
 (I have a weapon) Ego gladium habeo.
 (I have a sword) Vosne gladium videtis?
 (Do you see the sword)

 To Student #1: Tune gladium habere vis?
 (Do you want to have the sword?)
 Student said yes.
 Sta et ad me ambula.
 (Stand and walk to me.)
 Cap ex me gladium.
 (Take the sword from me) Classis, discipulus aut magister gladium habet?
 (Class, does the student or teacher have the sword?)
 Discipulus, tune gladium habes?
 (Student, do you have a sword?)